-Disc protrusion treatment varies depending on the location and severity of the symptoms experienced.
+Disc protrusion treatment varies depending on the location (neck or lower back) and severity (mild to extreme) of the symptoms experienced.

-In many instances, a protruded disc is not impinging upon any neural tissue and therefore gives no symptoms nor requires treatment.
+In many instances, a protruded disc does not impinge upon any neural tissue and, therefore, does not produce symptoms or require treatment.
 The disc will likely heal without treatment after a few months.
-Occasionally, however, the protrusion gives rise to symptoms requiring treatment.
+Occasionally, however, the protrusion gives rise to symptoms that require treatment.
 In this case, the patient should consider all the options available.

-Once the diagnosis of a disc protrusion has been confirmed through medical imagery – typically either an MRI or CT scan – most physicians initially prescribe a conservative treatment plan to manage the symptoms over the next few months.
+Once the diagnosis of a disc protrusion has been confirmed through medical imagery – typically either an MRI or CT scan – most physicians initially prescribe a conservative treatment plan to manage the symptoms during the following few months.
 These non-surgical disc protrusion treatment options can include:

 - Avoiding sitting for long periods of time, especially in cases of a lower back, or lumbar, disc protrusion

 - Exercise, physical therapy and stretching exercises

 - Painkillers – either prescription or over-the-counter